What you need to know to protect your skin

 There’s something that feels so good about getting outside and soaking up some sun—not to mention the vitamin D boost you can get.

-You’re finally ready to head out on walks, hop on a bike, or just find your own sandy stretch of beach for a little R&R. But before you do, don’t forget to brush up on Sunscreen 101.
+Whether you’re heading out for daily walks, hopping on a bike or heading for a beach vacation for a little R&R, it’s a good idea to brush up on Sunscreen 101.
 It can literally save your skin.

 All skin needs protection from the sun’s harmful rays.
 It doesn’t matter if your skin tone is light, dark, or in between.
 But not all sunscreen products are created equal and their labels can be confusing.
 Let’s go through some of the basics so you can pick the best products for you.